catatsuy/notify_slack/README.md

 ### (Advanced) Environment Variables

-Some settings can be given by the following environment variables.
+Some settings for the Slack API can be provided using environment variables.

 ```
 NOTIFY_SLACK_WEBHOOK_URL